balena-io/autohat-configurator/README.md

 # autohat-configurator

-A resin application that allows to configure an autoHAT for a specific device type testing
+A resin application that allows to configure an autohat for a specific device type testing

 ## License